dwaware/Dungeons/README.md

 https://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/

-but the code is original.
+but the code is original and the project features much more than just a randomly generated map.

 Features: